st6autumn/St6.Interpo-Scale/README.md

 Select a comp or layer, toggle the processing steps you need, and hit render.
 The extension handles frame extraction, AI inference, and automatic re-import back into your project.
 Queue multiple jobs, save your favorite chains as presets, and watch every frame render live in the panel.

-> **v1.1.0** — compact UI redesign, restored logs tab with color-coded lines, per-render scrollable queue logs, centered tab bar with slide animation, side-by-side output & presets, plus fixes for the backend modal, `setup_deps.bat`, dropdowns, and tooltips.
+> **v1.1.1** — anime hold-frame jitter fix, prerender-only mode, toast notifications, Real-CUGAN Pro NCNN fix, color-accurate encoding, depth pipeline improvements & multi-layer render fixes.
 See the [release notes](https://github.com/st6autumn/St6.Interpo-Scale/releases/latest) for the full list.

 ---